Document

 10,000

-• Disallowance under Section 14A is only with respect to expenditure which is already claimed to be a deduction.
-If taxpayer has not claimed any deduction at all, there can not be question of any disallowance.
+• Disallowance under Section 14A applies only with respect to expenditure which is already claimed to be a deduction.
+If the taxpayer has not claimed any deduction at all, there can not be a question of any disallowance.

-• Basic condition for applicability of Rule 8D has to be satisfied and AO must mandatorily show why he is not satisfied with taxpayer’s computation and show taxpayer’s computation to be incorrect based on the principle of natural justice and various case laws including the decision of SC.
+• The basic condition for the applicability of Rule 8D has to be satisfied, and AO must mandatorily show why he is not satisfied with the taxpayer’s computation and show the taxpayer’s computation to be incorrect based on the principle of natural justice and various case laws including the decision of SC.

-• Section 14A and Rule 8D have been controversial provisions of the Income Tax Act wherein there is no clarity on various things and have utmost litigations even for something that may seem straight and simple.
-Following are a few controversies that have come up over the period, more so due to different views adopted by various deciding forum
+Section 14A and Rule 8D have been controversial provisions of the Income Tax Act, wherein there is no clarity on various things and utmost litigation even for something that may seem straight and simple.

 Frequently Asked Questions